TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 To mitigate this risk, we can use one-way `hash`_ algorithms to transform a plain text password into an incomprehensible string of seemingly "random" characters.
-A hash, (also known as a checksum), is the result of a value (in this case the user's password) that has been mathematically calculated using a one-way function.
+A hash, (also known as a checksum), is the result of a value (in this case the user's password) that has been transformed using a one-way function.
 Hashes are called "one-way functions" because they're quick and easy to generate, but incredibly hard to undo.
 You would require an incredible amount of computational power and time to try and reverse a hash back to its original value.